GSimCog/swing/README.md

 Welcome to SWInG, a modern and automated geography quiz platform focused on up-to-date country data and AI-powered validation.
 The app leverages semantic data sources (mainly Wikidata) and integrates OpenAI (GPT-4o) to fill gaps and validate answers.
 Everything is designed for reliability, automation, and minimal manual intervention, providing a smooth experience for users and administrators.

+## Authors
+This research is conducted by a student and a professor from the Instituto Federal do Rio de Janeiro, Brazil.
+- **Wagner Luis Cardozo Gomes de Freitas (student)**
+- **Jose Ricardo da Silva Junior (research professor and supervisor)**

 ## ✨ Key features

 - **Diverse questions**: Test your knowledge about capitals, populations, flags, official languages, currencies, continents, and highest points.